-With the Open Ended question type, the participants can type in their answers freely.
-This question type is good to use when you do not already know how the participants will answer, and you want them to write longer answers - but maximum 250 characters!
+With the Open Ended question type, participants can type in free-text answers.
+This question type is good to use when you don't want to use pre-determined answers and want voters to write longer answers – up to 200 characters at a time.

-Pro tip: Let the participants have a bit more time to enter their statement!
+Pro tip: Let participants have a bit more time to enter their statements.

 Create an Open Ended question

-This is how you create an Open Ended question with Mentimeter:
+This is how you can create an Open Ended question with Mentimeter:

 Change result layout

-You can see a preview of the layouts when you create your question – just hover over the different options to see how they will look!
+You can see a preview of the layouts when you create your question – just hover over the different options to see how they will look.
 You can also change the layout of the responses while presenting by opening the Presentation menu (hover over the bottom left corner of the screen) and selecting the "Show layout" button from the left-side toolbar:

-- To avoid inappropriate words, you can use the profanity filter to remove them from your audience's input.
+To avoid inappropriate words, you can use the profanity filter to remove them from your audience's input.
 You can activate the profanity filter from the Settings menu in the presentation's edit view:

-Get a vote on your Open Ended question
+Voting on the responses to your Open Ended question

 Removing unwanted entries